-Children with autism sometimes engage in challenging behaviours.
-Challenging behaviours should be addressed by qualified professionals with knowledge and experience in Positive Behaviour Support.
+Challenging Behaviours should be assessed by qualified professionals with knowledge and experience in Positive Behaviour Support (PBS).

-Positive Behaviour Support (PBS) combines the principles of ABA with those of other disciplines to decrease challenging behaviour, primarily by teaching new skills and making changes in a person's environment.
-PBS often focuses on understanding why challenging behaviour occur and then teaching new skills to replace those behaviours.
+Positive Behaviour Support (PBS)

+PBS combines the principles of ABA with those of other disciplines to decrease challenging behaviour, primarily by teaching new skills and making changes in a person's environment.

+PBS often focuses on understanding why challenging behaviours occur and then teaching new skills to replace those behaviours.